jcaillon/valet/docs/content/docs/300.libraries/log.md

 This function prints the current function stack in the logs.

-- $1: the number of levels to skip (default to 2 which skips this function and the first calling function which is usually the onError function)
+- $1: the number of levels to skip (defaults to 2 which skips this function and the first calling function which is usually the onError function)

 ```bash